-.
-The Sampling Bridge consists of D5, D6, R5, R6, R7, R8, C5, C6, C7, C8, and C28.
+The Sampling Bridge consists of D5, D6, R5, R6, R7A, R8A, C5, C6, C7, C8, and C28.
 See Fig. 3-2.
-The Sampling diodes allow no connection between the input connector and the Preamplifier input (other than the normal stray capacitance of the bridge) except when driven into conduction by the Strobe pulses from the Strobe Generator.
-During D5 and D6 conduction time of about 45 to 50 ps the bridge delivers a portion of the voltage difference between the input signal and the bridge output signal to the Preamplifier input.
+The Sampling diodes allow no connection between the input connector and the Preamplifier input (other than the normal stray capacitance of the bridge) except when driven into conduction by the strobe pulses from the Strobe Generator.
+During D5 and D6 conduction time of about 350 ps, the bridge delivers a portion of the voltage difference between the input signal and the bridge output signal to the Preamplifier input.

 The bridge input circuit is terminated in 50 Ω .
 The 50 Ω consists of R4 with the series value of R3 and R10 in parallel.
 (R10 is shown in Fig. 3-3).
-R3 delivers a small portion of the input signal to the Blow-by and Trigger Pickoff circuit.

-The bridge output drives the high input impedance Q31 gate in the Preamplifier.
+R3 delivers a small portion of the input signal to the Blow-by and Trigger Pick-off circuit.
+The bridge output drives the high input impedance of Q31 gate in the Preamplifier.